Just the Facts

 As a statewide leader in managed care, Superior HealthPlan wants to make sure you know the facts about the important programs we offer.
 Click on the questions below to learn about the role managed care organizations (MCOs) have in providing healthcare to people in Texas.

-Superior HealthPlan is a managed care organization (MCO) that provides healthcare services to more than 1.2 million members.
+Superior HealthPlan is a managed care organization (MCO) that provides healthcare services to 1.5 million members in Texas.
 These services include medical, dental, vision, pharmacy and behavioral health.
 Having started in El Paso in 1999, Superior now serves members in all 254 counties in Texas.

 Most of Superior’s members get healthcare through government-sponsored programs.
-Superior works with the State of Texas Health and Human Services Commission (HHSC) to bring members benefits in the STAR (Medicaid), Children’s Health Insurance Program (CHIP), CHIP Perinatal Care, STAR+PLUS and STAR Kids programs.
+Superior works with Texas Health and Human Services (HHS) to bring members benefits in the STAR (Medicaid), Children’s Health Insurance Program (CHIP), CHIP Perinatal Care, STAR+PLUS and STAR Kids programs.
 Superior has also been the only provider of the STAR Health program, providing coverage to children and youth in foster care since 2008.

 With about one million Medicaid members in Texas, Superior gets state and federal funding to provide healthcare to each one of them.
 More than 87 percent of all funds go to medical and pharmacy benefits for these members.
 Below is a look at how each dollar is spent across all Medicaid programs in Texas.